RickStrahl/WestWindWebConnection-Documentation/Walk-Through-Tutorials/Step-By-Step-Getting-Started-Creating-a-new-Project/Step-3-Adding-our-own-Request-Method.md

-﻿The TestPage request lives in the `WebProcess` class which handles the request routing to the method for us based on the `TestPage.wp` Url.
+The TestPage request lives in the `WebProcess` class which handles the request routing to the method for us based on the `TestPage.wp` Url.

 `WebProcess.prg` is called from `WebDemoMain.prg` and is loaded via a small loader stub that creates the `WebProcess` class.
 This class then kicks of a state machine that fires through a series of operations that eventually routes the request to the method that maps the URL: In this example `Testpage.wp` maps to the `TestPage()` method in the class.